klalumiere/CvCreator/plan.md

 - [ ] Translate my CV in json
 - [ ] Validate my author data in the CI too
-- [ ] Do I have to remove empty sections or can I move my tags?
+- [ ] Make sure I want every empty sections that remains when I remove every tags
 - [ ] Sort tags in same order they appear in metadata?
+- [ ] Align sections better so that the date on the right end side aligns with the blue line?
 - [ ] Update my CV

 ## Cleanup